 NOTE: As a party to the case, you cannot serve the subpoena yourself.

-The best practice is to request the witness sign an acknowledgment accepting the subpoena.
+It is best to request the witness sign an acknowledgment accepting the subpoena.
 The person who serves the subpoena can also make a written statement with details to show there was proper service of the subpoena.

 Are there limitations on who can be served with a subpoena?